tesamuel130/Cohen-Sutherland-Algorithm-by-JS/README.md

     * Trivially reject the line if both endpoints lie outside the window in the same region.
     * Calculate intersections with the clipping window if the line partially intersects it.

+# Region Code Bitmask
+Each region around the window is represented by a bit:

+* 0001: Left of the window
+* 0010: Right of the window
+* 0100: Below the window
+* 1000: Above the window